 To travel with peace of mind, it is recommended to double the stock you normally require.
 Similarly, always have handy a treatment alternatives in case of problems, such as strips and lancets to replace a sensor or pens to replace an insulin pump.

-Air travel requires special precautions: your treatment must be kept in the cabin to avoid temperature variations.
+When it comes to storing insulin while traveling with Type 1 diabetes, air travel requires special precautions.
+Your treatment must be kept in the cabin to avoid temperature variations.
 In case of prolonged travel, an insulated bag with ice packs will allow the transport of insulin between 4° and 8°c.
 It may also be useful to identify where to get insulin while at your destination.

 Jet lag is a challenge for the body, which must adapt to a sudden change of routine without notice.
 It is important to check your blood sugar more frequently as meals and physical activity may be unusual; Remember to change the time of your devices when you land (and when you’re back home)!
 If you are crossing more than three time zones, a gradual adjustment of the basal-bolus doses, in consultation with your doctor, may allow your body to adapt easier.